AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 # Create course modules, instances, and learning programs {#create-course-modules-instances-and-learning-programs}

-`Learning Manager Learning Programs are renamed to Learning Paths.
-This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.`
+Learning Manager&nbsp;Learning Programs&nbsp;are renamed to&nbsp;Learning Paths.&nbsp;This change happens immediately&nbsp;after the October 2021 release and&nbsp;the terminology of&nbsp;Learning Path&nbsp;is&nbsp;reflected for all roles.

 This document consists of Help to create course modules, instances and courses for Administrator role.

 Authors create courses.
 Learners can take up the courses and Administrators can track the performance of learners based on course consumption.

 # Overview {#overview}

 Authors create courses.
 Learners then take the courses and Administrators can track the performance of learners based on course consumption.
 Administrators can view the courses created by authors and perform some activities as explained in this section.
 As an administrator, you can create unique learning programs with a predefined set of courses for learners.